odan/excel/README.md

 ## Using the ZipStream-PHP package

-When you are dealing with extremely large Excel files, means over 4 GB, you can integrate the ZipStream-PHP package, which is able to generate ZIP64 compatible Excel (ZIP) files.
+When working with very large Excel files, typically over 4 GB in size, you can use the [ZipStream-PHP](https://github.com/maennchen/ZipStream-PHP) package to create Excel files in the ZIP64 format, which is designed for handling such large files.

 **Installation**